Cal Poly Pomona Broncos women's basketball

 The Cal Poly Pomona Broncos women's basketball team is the women's basketball team that represents California State Polytechnic University, Pomona, in Pomona, California.
-The school's team currently competes in the California Collegiate Athletic Association.
+The school's team currently competes in the NCAA Division II California Collegiate Athletic Association.

 History

 Cal Poly began play in 1974.
 They have appeared in the NCAA Division II women's basketball tournament 30 times, with a record of 57-23.
 They have won the Tournament five times while also finishing as runner up three times.
 They are tied with North Dakota State for the most Division II titles (5) and most title game appearances (8).
 They appeared in the first Division II title game in 1982, winning 93–74 over Tuskegee.
 From 1982 to 1989, they appeared in the Championship six times, each winning and losing thrice.

 Season-by-season record

-As of the end of the 2016-17 season, the Broncos have an all-time record of 927-345.
+As of the end of the 2024-25 season, the Broncos have an all-time record of 1,062-412.